anayanapalli/anayanapalli.github.io/_posts/2025-05-10-what-makes-great-design-great.md

 To understand this instinctive pull, consider a fascinating experiment from behavioral biology.
 There’s a species of bird that cares for its chicks based on a single cue: a red spot on the beak.
 Researchers discovered that the parent bird would nurture even a lifeless object—as long as it had that red dot.
 Remove or alter the color, and the response turned hostile.
 That red spot is a _trigger_.
 And great designers?
 They are masters of discovering and harnessing such triggers—those subconscious signals that speak directly to the human soul.

+> True elegance lies in restraint.
+Those who misunderstand simplicity often lack the refinement to appreciate it. —Coco Chanel

 The best design doesn’t overwhelm.
 It doesn’t decorate for decoration’s sake.
 It feels inevitable.
 It’s like a perfectly composed piece of music—nothing extra, nothing missing.
 Just the right notes, in the right sequence, in the right silence.

-> True elegance lies in restraint, those who misunderstand simplicity often lack the refinement to appreciate it. —Coco Chanel

 Even in the most abstract fields—like theoretical physics—design plays a profound, if often invisible, role.
 Take Albert Einstein.
 Many brilliant scientists were working on the mysteries of gravity and space-time, but it was Einstein who solved it in a way that was not only correct—but beautiful.